Make Ahead of Monday

 Pumpkin Pie Steel Cut Oatmeal (makes 4 servings)

-4 cups of oat milk (I used Trader Joes)
+4 cups of oat milk ( or almond milk )

 1 cup of steel cut oats